-pg_receivewal pg_receivewal is used to stream the write-ahead log from a running IvorySQL cluster.
+pg_receivewal pg_receivewal is used to stream the write-ahead log from a running lvorySQL cluster.
 The write-ahead log is streamed using the streaming replication protocol, and is written to a local directory of files.
 This directory can be used as the archive location for doing a restore using point-in-time recovery.pg_receivewal streams the write-ahead log in real time as it's being generated on the server, and does not wait for segments to complete like archive_command and archive_library do.
-For this reason, it is not necessary to set archive_timeout when using pg_receivewal.Unlike the WAL receiver of a IvorySQL standby server, pg_receivewal by default flushes WAL data only when a WAL file is closed.
+For this reason, it is not necessary to set archive_timeout when using pg_receivewal.Unlike the WAL receiver of a lvorySQL standby server, pg_receivewal by default flushes WAL data only when a WAL file is closed.
 The option synchronous must be specified to flush WAL data in real time.
 Since pg_receivewal does not apply WAL, you should not allow it to become a synchronous standby when synchronous_commit equals remote_apply.
 If it does, it will appear to be a standby that never catches up, and will cause transaction commits to block.
-To avoid this, you should either configure an appropriate value for synchronous_standby_names, or specify application_name for pg_receivewal that does not match it, or change the value of synchronous_standby_names, or specify application protocol.
-The connection must be made with a use the replication protocol.
+To avoid this, you should either configure an appropriate value for synchronous_standby_names, or specify application_name for pg_receivewal that does not match it, or change the value of synchronous_commit to something other than remote_apply.
+The write-ahead log is streamed over a regular lvorySQL connection and uses the replication protocol.
 The connection must be made with a user having REPLICATION permissions or a superuser, and pg_hba.conf must permit the replication connection.
-The server user having REPLICATION permissions or a superuser, and pg_hba.conf must permit the replication connection.
 The server must also be configured with max_wal_senders set high enough to leave at least one session available for the stream.